 - This syllabus is available on the Syllabus page in our Blackboard course. - The course is organized into sixteen weeks.
-Each week has its own folder on the Course Content page in our Blackboard course. - Be sure to check each weekly folder for due dates.
-Some assignments must be completed during class time and may not be completed outside of class.
+Each week has its own folder on the Course Content page in our Blackboard course. - Each course week runs from Monday to noon the following Monday.